lastmjs/redux-store-element/README.md

 This is a Polymer web component in early development, but the concept works.
 So far the Polymer solutions using Redux that I have seen don't seem to take full advantage of the declarativeness of web components.
 This element should be a good start.

-# Setup
+# Installation and Setup
-Clone the repo and run the following:
+Run the following:
 ```
-npm install
+npm install polymer-redux-store
-npm start
 ```

-Open up to localhost:[whatever port the terminal says].
+To play with the example, go to the root of the project and open up to localhost:[whatever port the terminal says].
 The port is usually localhost:8080.

-# Use
-For a simple working example, look in the example directory and open example/index.html.
+Go to the example directory and open example/index.html.

 ## Creating the root reducer
 At some point before you begin dispatching actions, you need to pass in your root reducer to any `<redux-store></redux-store>` element through the root-reducer attribute.
 From the example: